UCaNLabUMB/gr-owc/README.md

 # gr-owc
 GNURadio out-ot-tree (OOT) module for optical wireless communications.
-Contact person regarding for module is Dr. Michael Rahaim <Michael.Rahaim@umb.edu> from The Ubiquitous Communications and Networking (UCAN) Lab, University of Massachusetts, Boston.
+Contact person for the module is Dr. Michael Rahaim (<Michael.Rahaim@umb.edu>) from The Ubiquitous Communications and Networking (UCAN) Lab, University of Massachusetts, Boston.

 This installation guide assumes that GNU Radio has been installed using PyBOMBS.